jarrett/echo_uploads/readme.md

       validates :thumbnail, upload: {presence: true, max_size: 1.megabyte, extension: ['.jpg', '.png']}
     end

+The `presence` validator doesn't require a new file to be uploaded on every request cycle.
+(That's rarely what you want.)
+If no file has been submitted this request cycle, but a file was previously saved, the `presence` validator passes.
+Internally, it uses the `has_x?` method--which, in the example above, would be `has_thumbnail?`.

 You can perform custom validations on the uploaded file.
 Because Echo Uploads defines normal attribute methods for uploaded files, you can validate those attributes like any other.